 Seven Psychopaths begins on the Hollywood Reservoir.
-Here we find two low level hit man played by Michael Stuhlbarg and Michael Pitt.
-They are waiting for their mark and out of boredom start up a discussion.
-One asks the other if he’s every shot a person in the eye.
-The second man says that he hasn’t but he did stab a man in the ear with an ice pick.
+Here we find two low-level hitmen played by Michael Stuhlbarg and Michael Pitt.
+They are waiting for their mark and, out of boredom, start up a discussion.
+One asks the other if he’s ever shot a person in the eye.
+The second man says that he hasn’t, but he did stab a man in the ear with an ice pick.
 The first man says that would be a good story if they were talking about killing guys through the ear, but they’re not.
 They are discussing eyes right now.
-Keep this tidbit in mind it may come back.
+Keep this tidbit in mind; it may come back.
 Not that these characters will, a masked man walks up behind them and promptly shoots them in the head, leaves his calling card, The Jack of Diamonds, and exits.

-This isn’t a movie within a movie, it’s more like a stories within a story.
-Sometimes we see dreams, recall past events, or view enactments.
-At one point Billy places an ad in the LA Weekly for psychopaths to narrate their stories to Marty for inspiration.
+This isn’t a movie within a movie; it’s more like stories within a story.
+Sometimes we see dreams, recall past events or view enactments.
+At one point, Billy places an ad in the LA Weekly for psychopaths to narrate their stories to Marty for inspiration.
 One such man shows up, Zachariah (Tom Waits), and Marty agrees to record Zachariah’s story and possibly use it for his script, but Marty doesn’t seem that interested in Zachariah’s story.
 The only thing Marty is interested in is drinking.
 He says he’s going to fix coffee in the kitchen, but he returns with a beer.
 Zachariah starts his story, and we see it in flashback while Zachariah narrates.
 During the story of Zachariah’s past as a serial killer, McDonagh cuts back to the apartment, each time, Marty more and more engaged with the story.
-This is where McDonagh wants to take us with his film, that the power of story telling, and carrying other’s stories is the most important thing a person can do.
-I won’t give away who, but the very last thing one of the characters does, is give Marty a story for him to incorporate into the script.
+This is where McDonagh wants to take us with his film, that the power of storytelling and carrying others’ stories is the most important thing a person can do.
+I won’t give away who, but the very last thing one of the characters does is give Marty a story for him to incorporate into the script.
 Here we come back to the preliminary conversation, eyes versus ears.
-The audience will use their eyes to watch the story on screen, the characters will use their ears to listen to them.
+The audience will use their eyes to watch the story on screen; the characters will use their ears to listen to them.
 All of the characters divulge stories, repeat stories, and invent stories.
-Stories are treasured because they inform and explain their actions, they divulge the darkness or kindness within.
+Stories are treasured because they inform and explain their actions.
+They divulge the darkness or kindness within.
 Each tells a story as if their very life depended on it.
 It might.
-This is a violent movie and so it is important that these characters get their story to someone else, in the event of their untimely demise.
+This is a violent movie, and so it is important that these characters get their story to someone else in the event of their untimely demise.
 The issue of authorship is even brought up a few times in the movie for good comic observation.
-Everyone knows that a telling a story that happened to me is more compelling than telling a story that happened to someone else.
+Everyone knows that telling a story that happened to me is more compelling than telling a story that happened to someone else.